Maryam Jameelah: Writings

 Jameelah started writing her first novel, Ahmad Khalil: The Story of a Palestinian Refugee and His Family at the age of twelve; she illustrated her book with pencil sketches and color drawings.
 She also studied drawing in Fall 1952 at Art Students League of New York, and exhibited her work at Baháʼí Center's Caravan of East and West art gallery.
 On her emigration to Pakistan she was told that drawings of animals and humans was un-Islamic by Maududi, and abandoned it in favor of writing.
 Her writings are supplemented by a number of audio and video tapes.

 She was deeply critical of secularism, materialism and modernization, both in Western society, as well as in Islam.
 She regarded traditions such as veiling, polygamy, and gender segregation (purdah) to be ordained by the Quran and by the words of Muhammad, and considered movements to change these customs to be a betrayal of Islamic teachings.
 Jameelah's books and articles have been translated into several languages including Urdu, Persian, Turkish, Bengali and Indonesian.
 Her correspondence, manuscripts, bibliographies, chronologies, speeches, questionnaires, published articles, photographs, videocassettes, and artwork are included in the Humanities and Social Sciences Library collection of the New York Public Library.
-Jameelah's life is the subject of a book by the biographer Deborah Baker.